 I have always been a disorganized mess.
 My bullet journal helped me organize some of that mess.
-I was able to separate everything by categories so I knew what I needed to read or if I need to submit something online.
+I was able to separate everything by categories.
+I knew what I needed to read or if I need to submit something online.
 It helped tremendously.
-Not only did I finish early sometimes, but because I started early I usually able to get the library copy for free which also helped me save money.
+Not only did I finish early sometimes, but because I started early I was usually able to get the library copy for free.
 I’ve always been pretty good in school, but at least I wasn’t writing papers a few hours before they are due anymore.

-I started writing down little details about my life because who knows, maybe one day someone in my family will dig up my old journals and be fascinated by my daily life.
+I started writing down little details about my life.
+Who knows, maybe one day someone in my family will dig up my old journals and be fascinated by my daily life.
 I doubt it, but it’s worth making note of what seems like small things in my journal on the off chance it becomes important.
 I keep a separate journal to get things off my chest because I am liable to write 20 pages easy and most of the journals I use do not have that many pages.
-I love writing in my journal because it allows me to be honest with myself.
+Writing in my journal is so awesome because it allows me to be honest with myself.
 It allows me to deal with the thoughts in my head, clear them out, and start fresh.
 I think it has helped my mood swings as well, although some people would beg to differ.